Actor Tom Hiddleston explores tragic life of country singer Hank Williams

-NASHVILLE, Tenn (Reuters) - When British actor Tom Hiddleston was tasked with portraying country music legend Hank Williams, whose tragic, short life was marred by adultery, alcohol and drugs, he wanted to do it as objectively as possible.
+NASHVILLE, Tenn.
+Oct 23 (Reuters) - When British actor Tom Hiddleston was tasked with portraying country music legend Hank Williams, whose tragic, short life was marred by adultery, alcohol and drugs, he wanted to do it as objectively as possible.

 “It is the responsibility of the actor to tell the truth and to not judge a character,” Hiddleston, who plays Williams in the drama film “I Saw the Light,” told Reuters.